sahsagar-google/oracle-toolkit/docs/user-guide.md

 directory does not have to exist, but initial backups will fail if the destination is not available or writeable.<br>
 <br>
 If you are writing to a NFS share, the NFS share directory uid and gid should be configured to match your ownership needs.
+The configuration is done by the storage manager or systems engineer providing the remote filesystem.
 The NFS option requires the --nfs-backup-config option.</td>
 </tr>
 <br>
 If you are writing to a gcsfuse bucket, the /mnt must be used as parameter.</td>